Steamed Salmon with Garlic, Herbs and Lemon is quite possibly the easiest way to cook salmon EVER. End of story.

 - it's a one-pot dish and we all LOVE that.

 If there's one cookbook that's stayed in the front of my mind recently (besides my own) it's 100% Istanbul from Cookbook Club #10!
 There's a steamed salmon recipe in the book that drives me WILD.
 And I'm convinced it's 100% the best way to cook fish.

 All of that boils down to a recipe for success!
-I've been making this for dinner parties on the regular recently.
+I've been making this for dinner parties for ages.
+Add to that the fact that Poppy LOVES it!
 I'll serve it up with some steamed white rice that I've tossed with plenty of mint for extra flavor.
 And then a veggie on the side.
 It's simple, incredibly flavorful, and I am 10000% positive you guys will be obsessed!!
-Enjoy!

-- 1 lb skin on salmon, cut into 2-3 inch pieces
+- 1 ½ lbs skin on salmon cut into 4 equal sized pieces

 - 1 teaspoon kosher salt